A Body Highlighter is Essential for Summer

 Springtime means it’s time to break out those pretty sundresses and tank tops.
 A Body Highlighter is perfect if you are going to bare your shoulders and legs while the sun’s out!
 This versatile product that can be applied to the arms, legs, neck, collar bones; basically to any part of the body you want to accentuate with a sunlit, shimmering glow.

-This Body Highlighter recipe is not scented, however you can add fragrance if you’d like.
-We recommend a maximum 1.5% fragrance or essential oil.
+This Body Highlighter recipe is not scented, however, you can add fragrance if you’d like.
+We recommend a maximum of 1.5% fragrance or essential oil.
 You can customize using our batch calculator.

 Basic Body Highlighter Recipe